 - Contain powerful antioxidants and polyphenols which may help reduce blood pressure.

-- Contain beta-glucan, a type of soluble fibre with benefits ranging form reducing cholesterol and blood sugar levels, to improved gut health.
+- Contain beta-glucan, a type of soluble fiber with benefits ranging from reducing cholesterol and blood sugar levels to improved gut health.

 - Help reduce the risk of heart disease by lowering total and LDL cholesterol.

 - The beta-glucan also helps to improve insulin sensitivity by making sure sugar isn’t absorbed too quickly.